X-PLUG/MobileAgent/README.md

 ## 📢News
 * [1.31] 🔥Our code is available!
 Welcome to try Mobile-Agent.
+* [1.31] 🔥Human-operated data in Mobile-Eval is in preparation and will be open-sourced soon.
 * [1.30] Our paper is available at [LINK](https://arxiv.org/abs/2401.16158).
 * [1.30] Our evaluation results on Mobile-Eval are available.
 * [1.30] The code and Mobile-Eval benchmark are coming soon!